Let \(f\) be a function with its natural domain.

 useful information in function analysis.

-When analyzing a function, we are mostly interested in its zeros, which correspond to intercepts on the horizontal axis.
+Absent some physical interpretation, when analyzing a function, we are only interested in its zeros, which correspond to intercepts on the horizontal axis.

 ooooo-=-=-=-ooOoo-=-=-=-ooooo